MarkWattsBoomi/CheckTree/README.md

 The name of the property of the model object containing the primary id.

-### labelProperty
+### nameProperty

 The name of the property of the model object containing the objects label as displayed in the tree.

-### typeProperty

-The name of the property of the model object containing the type of the object - NOT USED.

-### addressProperty

-The name of the property of the model object containing an address - NOT USED.

 ### childrenProperty

 The name of the property of the model object containing the object's children.

+### onChangeHandler

+The name of an outcome to trigger when the tree selection changes

 ## Styling